MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 5. Select the three folders, **ContentStore**, **Incoming**, **IndexStore**, and copy them to the same location on your offline system.
 You may need to use an interim media device such as a USB or CD.

-6. Once these files have been moved, launch Help Viewer on the offline system and the SQL Server technical documentation will be available.
+6. Once these files have been moved, launch Help Viewer on the offline system and you can see the SQL Server technical documentation.

 ![physical-location-of-offline-content.png](media/sql-server-help-installation/physical-location-of-offline-content.png)